JohnKaul/md2mdoc/test/test.md

 author: John Kaul

 # NAME
-projectname - This is a sample test.

-[
+projectname
+[-abc argument]
+variable

+projectname
+[argument]
+[arg2]
+variable

+projectname
+[argument]
+variable

+*test*
+    text after this

 -a
-    line below a newline.
-]
+    a line for the `a` flag.
+~

 _NOTE_
-    The word note will be italic.
+    The word `note` will be italic.
+    This text should be in the note area.

 *WARNING*
-    The word warning will be bold.
+    The word `warning` will be bold.

-^md2mdoc(7)^
+    This text should also be in the warning block.

+^reference^
-    The word md2mdoc(7) will be a reference.
+    the word `reference` will be a reference.

 # SYNOPSIS
 md2mdoc <mdfile> <mdocfile>

 # DESCRIPTION
 `fhints` makes a `hints` file from the specified C sources.
 A `hints` file gives the function prototypes of functions found in source files.
 Each line of the hints file contains a hint that can be displayed on Vim's status line.

-By sourcing this `hints` file in Vim, indexed definitions (including `subroutines`, `typedefs`, `defines`, `structs`, `enums`, and `unions`) can be displayed on the status line when typing of the definition in the buffer.
+By sourcing this `hints` file in Vim, indexed definitions (including `subroutines`, `typedefs`, `defines`, `structs`, `enums`, and `unions`) can be
+^displayed^
+on the status line when typing of the definition in the buffer.

 # OPTIONS
 -a
     Append to hints file.

 -B
     Use backward searching patterns (?...?).

 -d
-Create hints for `#defines` that don't take arguments (ON by default); `#defines` that take arguments are tagged automatically.
+    Create hints for `#defines` that don't take arguments (ON by default); `#defines` that take arguments are tagged automatically. these should be three (3) separate lines not wrapped text.
+I am currious how this will format.
 -

 This is more text added to the bottom of the file.